GitSochi/AWS-Scripts/README.md

 # AWS-Scripts
-This is just a collection of ai assisted self-taught scripts
+This is just a collection of ai assisted self-taught scripts by utilizing VSCode and Amazon Q + CodeWhisperer